How to tell your friends and family you’re getting divorced

 How do you tell mutual friends about divorce when you’ve just separated?

 When you’re in a long-term relationship or marriage, it isn’t uncommon that your individual friendship groups merge to become one big one centred around your relationship with each other.
-Telling them about it is a crucial step in making sure that your mutual friends react in the best possible way and preventing loss of friendship for either of you.
+Telling them about it is a crucial step in making sure that your mutual friends react in the best possible way and preventing the loss of friendship for either of you.

 How do you tell your friends and family you're getting a divorce?